 Personal care includes things like washing, dressing and using the toilet.
-You can get help with this from a visiting carer.
+You can get help with this from a visiting care worker.
 If you need a lot of help and support, you could consider a live-in carer.
 If the council is paying for any of your care (see Getting a care needs assessment) they should arrange this for you, although you may also have the option to arrange it yourself using the budget they offer.
 If you’re paying for your own care, the council should still be able to provide a list of approved home care agencies.
 The Care Quality Commission – the care regulator in England – can also supply a list.

 There are lots of things to consider when arranging home care.
 For more information, see our factsheet Getting care services at home.